smistad/FAST/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: 'Please do not use issues for questions.
-Use [discussions Q&A](https://github.com/smistad/FAST/discussions/new?category=q-a) or the [gitter chat](https://gitter.im/smistad/FAST) instead. https://gitter.im/smistad/FAST'
+Use [discussions Q&A](https://github.com/smistad/FAST/discussions/new?category=q-a) or the [gitter chat](https://gitter.im/smistad/FAST) instead.'
 title: ''
 labels: bug
 assignees: ''